Endling (album)

 Endling (Norwegian for "ending") is the fifth studio album by Norwegian heavy metal band Kvelertak, released on 8 September 2023 through Rise Records.
 It was announced alongside the release of the lead single "Krøterveg Te Helvete", and additionally supported by the single "Skonggangr".
-(Note: An endling is the last known individual of a species or subspecies.
-Once the endling dies, the species becomes extinct.)

 Background and recording

 Writing for the album began in mid-2020 following the abrupt end to the band's tour supporting Splid due to COVID-19 lockdowns.
 It was recorded in Bergen with three producers who share the same building, Jørgen Træen, Yngve Sætre, and Iver Sandøy, which guitarist Vidar Landa says "was great, because it made us able to work 24 hours a day".
 Instead of parts being done separately, the songs were put together "from the beginning" and recorded live.

 Landa stated that the album follows "the stories of the extinct and dying men and women of Norway.
 Old and new myths, culture, and rituals come to life—the folklore that doesn't fit a TV series concept.
 Vikings and trolls are for television.
 This is the real deal."
 The song "Skonggangr" was written about the recluse Helmut Von Botnlaus, whose life also inspired "many of the lyrics".